 Developers should encourage their users to submit reviews, be diligent in managing and seeking to resolve negative reviews, and should keep communication channels open to field user feedback.

 A mobile app launch isn’t a one-time event.
-There will always be room for improvement which makes the mobile app launch a cyclical process that requires reassessment as market demands change.
+There will always be room for improvement which makes launching an app a cyclical process that requires reassessment as market demands change.
 Recently launched mobile apps should be updated and relaunched regularly to keep users engaged through new updates and features.
 In fact, mobile app launch activities should run long before the product’s release date.
 For the best results, a mobile app launch strategy should create multiple touch points for potential users to explore before the product is available for download.
 Building awareness prior to launch gives users an idea about the purpose and benefits of the app.
 That way, when they arrive at the app store listing, your product makes a compelling first impression.